BarnaTB/postcodes/README.md

 The product is built on the following stack:

 * Python 3.8
-* Celery
-* RabbitMQ
-* PostgreSQL
+* PostgreSQL 11
-* Virtualenv
+* Docker

-Ensure you have Docker and Make installed and running prior to the steps that follow.
+Ensure you have Docker, docker-compose and Make installed and running prior to the steps that follow.

 ## Installing